rigbetellabs/scara_arm/README.md

     - `ompl` : Open Motion Planning Library *(default)*
     - `chomp` : Covariant Hamiltonian Optimization for Motion Planning
     - `stomp` : Stochastic Trajectory Optimization for Motion Planning
-    - `ompl-stomp` : OMPL as a pre-processor for STOMP
+    - `ompl_stomp` : OMPL as a pre-processor for STOMP
-    - `ompl-chomp` : OMPL as a pre-processor for CHOMP
+    - `ompl_chomp` : OMPL as a pre-processor for CHOMP
-    - `chomp-stomp` : STOMP as a post-processor for CHOMP
+    - `chomp_stomp` : STOMP as a post-processor for CHOMP
-    - `stomp-chomp` : CHOMP as a post-processor for STOMP
+    - `stomp_chomp` : CHOMP as a post-processor for STOMP
 ```bash
 roslaunch scara_arm robot_bringup.launch interface:=hardware gripper:=vacuum pipeline:=chomp
 ```